dranikpg/gtrs/README.md

 # Go Typed Redis Streams

-Effectively reading [Redis streams](https://redis.io/docs/manual/data-types/streams/) requires some boilerplate: counting ids, prefetching and buffering entries, asynchronously sending acknowledgements and parsing entries.
+Effectively reading [Redis streams](https://redis.io/docs/manual/data-types/streams/) requires some boilerplate: counting ids, prefetching and buffering, asynchronously sending acknowledgements and parsing entries.
 What if it was just the following?

 ```go
 consumer := NewConsumer[MyType](...)